Infinitary logic

 An infinitary logic is a logic that allows infinitely long statements and/or infinitely long proofs.
+The concept was introduced by Zermelo in the 1930s.

 Some infinitary logics may have different properties from those of standard first-order logic.
 In particular, infinitary logics may fail to be compact or complete.
 Notions of compactness and completeness that are equivalent in finitary logic sometimes are not so in infinitary logics.
 Therefore for infinitary logics, notions of strong compactness and strong completeness are defined.
 This article addresses Hilbert-type infinitary logics, as these have been extensively studied and constitute the most straightforward extensions of finitary logic.
 These are not, however, the only infinitary logics that have been formulated or studied.

 Considering whether a certain infinitary logic named Ω-logic is complete promises to throw light on the continuum hypothesis.